What is a Purchasing Manager?

 - Evaluate and monitor contracts to be sure that vendors and supplies comply with the terms and conditions of the contract and to determine need for changes

-Once purchasing managers have gathered information on suppliers, they sign contracts with suppliers who meet the organization's needs, and they place orders.
+Once purchasing managers have gathered enough information on the various suppliers, they sign contracts only with the suppliers who meet the organization's needs, and they place orders.
 Buyers who purchase items to resell to customers largely determine which products their organization will sell.
 They need to be able to predict what will appeal to their customers.
 If they are wrong, they could jeopardize the profits and reputation of their organization.

 What is the workplace of a Purchasing Manager like?